mrjclark/FinApp/Policies/15 Physical and Environmental Security Policy.md

 ---
 # Physical and Environmental Security Policy

-Document Status: Draft

 ## 1. Purpose & Scope

 ### 1.1 Purpose
-To define the principles and requirements for protecting physical assets and environments associated with the FinApp project, ensuring information security risks related to physical assets and their environments are managed appropriately and in accordance with ISO/IEC 27001:2022.
+To define the principles and requirements for protecting physical assets and environments associated with the FinApp project, ensuring information security risks related to physical assets and their environments are managed appropriately and in accordance with NIST SP 800-53 Rev. 5.

 ### 1.2 Scope
 This policy applies to all physical assets, facilities, and environments used by the FinApp project.
 As of this writing, no physical assets are owned or managed by the project.
 This policy will become effective and enforced should any physical assets be acquired or used in the future.